kghandour/dd3d/README.md

 - `--no-log` when debugging this prevents creating tensorboard logs
 - `--exp <NAME>` quickly set the experiment name for each run
 - `--pytorch` uses pytorch architecture instead of Minkowski Engine.
 (DEFAULT: FALSE)

+## Important Files
+- `mnist_distill.py`

+Covers the main pipeline of the distillation and evaluation

+- `distillation_loss.py`

+Includes the list of distance measurements implemented

+- `models/MEConv.py`

+Includes the different network architectures.
+`MEPytorch` covers the architecture used for using pure Pytorch.
+`MEConvExp` covers the arhictecture for using ME.

+- `models/MNIST.py`

+Includes the classifier network

+- `configs/settings.py`

+Parses the config file and the CLI arguments and sets the default values for multiple global variables.

+- `configs/default.ini`

+Is the default configuration file.
+Includes the directory paths, naming and some network parameters.

+## Irrelevant files
+- `run_distill.py`

+Includes initial experiments for distilling ShapeNet using PointNet++

+- `train_classification.py` and `test_classification.py` and `models/pointnet2_ssg_wo_normals/`

+Include training pipeline for baseline classifier on ShapeNet that uses PointNet++ as base.
+These files are heavily based on https://github.com/yanx27/Pointnet_Pointnet2_pytorch

+- Additional files in other branches worked to convert ShapeNet to PCD as well as run some analysis on ShapeNet during initial experiments.

+## Citations
+- Zhao et al. Dataset Condensation using Gradient Matching (2020) [Github Link](https://github.com/VICO-UoE/DatasetCondensation)
+- MNIST dataset
+- Choy et al. 4D Spatio-Temporal ConvNets: Minkowski Convolutional Neural Networks [Github Link](https://github.com/NVIDIA/MinkowskiEngine)
+- Xu Yan: PointNet/Pointnet++ Pytorch [Github Link](https://github.com/yanx27/Pointnet_Pointnet2_pytorch) (This implementation is no longer mainly used but is kept in the repository for potential future use.)